kascodingNL/PixelCoveAC/README.md

 The checks are also dawgshit.

-Also don't use this as example as it uses
-A external API and the API isn't
-That good, writing an custom base
+Also don't use this as example as it uses an external API and the API isn't that good, writing an custom base is pretty easy.
-Is pretty easy.